 The subsystem is concerned mostly with informing the parents or guardians of

-beneficiaries about the availability of services and reminding them to take advantage of those services.
-Twice a year, it notifies beneficiaries of the services that are available.
+clients about the availability of services and reminding them to take advantage of those services.
+Twice a year, it notifies clients of the services that are available.
 When a screening is due (according to a schedule defined by

-DMS), it sends a notice to the appropriate County Human Services Office, which contacts the beneficiary to arrange an appointment.
+DMS), it sends a notice to the appropriate County Human Services Office, which contacts the client to arrange an appointment.